roam-mosaic/theme-boilerplate/README.md

 > We recommend starting with changing some variables in `scss/themes/my-new-theme/_variables.scss`.

-When you're ready to build your theme you can run `yarn build` and your theme's CSS will be built into the 'build'folder

 You can [follow these steps](#getting-started) to get live reload up and running.
 Renember to [open Chrome DevTools](#i-have-yarn-watch-running-but-live-reload-isnt-working) for live reload to work.

+When you're ready to build your theme you can run `yarn build` and your theme's CSS will be built into the 'build' folder

 ## Troubleshooting